33 Online Jobs for Teens That Beat Mowing Lawns

 As you can probably guess by their name, Vicky Virtual Receptionists provide virtual receptionists to assist small businesses that may not have the budget to hire an in-house receptionist.

-To start your application, fill out their online application form or send your résumé to applicants[at]vickyvirtual[dot]com.
+To start your application, send your résumé to applicants[at]vickyvirtual[dot]com.

 33. NS Virtual Services